Bitesize Business Improvement Short Courses

 5. The Move From Novice to Expert

-The session centres on the acquisition of wisdom & intuitive behaviour as opposed to gaining a qualification and becoming an expert.
+The session investigates this progression and the mechanics of how individuals become ‘wiser’ in work.
+By including some parts of emotional intelligence and reflective practice the transition from novice to expert allows the participants to compare the value of the workplace based acquisition of wisdom & intuitive behaviour with the more recognised route of gaining a qualification and becoming a more theoretical expert.
 The central discussion is about combining taught knowledge with wisdom in the practical, workplace based world that leaders and managers inhabit.

 Short course plus follow-up – £1,250 + VAT (Up to 12 attendees)